Pira-Pirasong Paraiso: Promotion

 To promote the series, the casts held a back-to-back caravan at Vista Mall in Bataan along with the cast of Nag-aapoy na Damdamin.
 The official full trailer of the series was released on July 10, 2023.

-The show is co-produced respectively by ABS-CBN and TV5, but the latter discontinued their block time simulcast agreement with It's Showtime on June 30, 2023, which is also the date the agreement expired; due to the disagreements between the Eat Bulaga! hosts, which were led by the TVJ (Tito Sotto, Vic Sotto and Joey de Leon) and the production crew, and the new management of TAPE Inc. (which led to the former's TV5 transfer after their departure from it) and was eventually moved to GMA Network's sister channel GTV a day later, before expanding its simulcast to AMBS' All TV and GMA Network's main channel nearly a year later.
-Due to the move, the cast of the new show was not allowed to promote it.
+The show is co-produced respectively by ABS-CBN and TV5, but the latter discontinued their block time simulcast agreement with It's Showtime on June 30, 2023, which is also the date the agreement expired; along with the disagreements between the Eat Bulaga! hosts, which were led by the TVJ (Tito Sotto, Vic Sotto and Joey de Leon) and the production crew, and the new management of TAPE Inc. (which led to the former's TV5 transfer after their departure from it on May 31, 2023) and was eventually moved to GMA Network's sister channel GTV a day later, before expanding its simulcast to AMBS' All TV and GMA Network's main channel nearly a year later.
+Due to these moves, the cast of the new show was not allowed to promote it.
 As a result, they instead promoted both of these new afternoon teleseryes on Eat Bulaga! (then known by its interim title E.A.T.), TV5's new noontime show, which, ironically, had previously aired on ABS-CBN from 1989 to 1995.